-Teenage years are characterized by stress from physical and emotional changes
+Teenage years and stress from physical and emotional changes

 It is a time of developing your own identity and finding where disability fits into the whole picture.